 queue-count

+Default 4.
 Number of internal queues to use for each indexed type.
 Each queue holds a batch of modifications that is applied to the index and queues are processed in parallel.
 Increasing the number of queues will lead to an increase of indexing throughput, but only if the bottleneck is CPU.
-For optimum results, do not set a value for queue-count that is larger than the value for thread-pool-size.

 queue-size

+Default 4000.
 Maximum number of elements each queue can hold.
 Increasing the queue-size value increases the amount of memory that is used during indexing operations.
-Setting a value that is too small can block indexing operations.
+Setting a value that is too small can lead to CacheBackpressureFullException or RejectedExecutionExceptionOperationSubmitter since index operation requests are never blocked.
+In this case to solve the issue increase the queue-size or set the queue-count to 1.

 low-level-trace